Mozambique Visa 2026: ETA, e-Visa & Visa on Arrival

 - Two printed copies of the request letter, signed in wet ink.
 Big-city offices are unforgiving on layout — that’s why we put together a template

 Where to file it.
 In a city with a SENAMI immigration office, that’s where you go.
 In a small town or anywhere SENAMI doesn’t operate, the local police station handles it instead — usually quicker and less fussy than a city office.
-Vilanculo is in the second bucket — no SENAMI in town, so plan around the police station.
+Vilanculos is in the second bucket — no SENAMI in town, so plan around the police station.

 At the office.
 Submit the pack, keep your originals, hand over only photocopies.
 The officer reviews, retains the copies, and stamps one of your two request letters before handing it back.
 That stamped copy is your receipt — file it somewhere safe.
 Mozambican immigration’s records aren’t always synced; if anyone later asks whether you registered, the stamp is what you wave.